jakobilab/circhemy/README.rst

 different one or more database identifiers.

-Example: Convert a list of CircAtlas IDs into circBase and into CircPedia2 IDs, but also output CircAtlas IDs.
+Example: Convert a list of CircAtlas IDs into circBase and into CircPedia2 IDs, including the Genome build.

 .. code-block:: console